 The Agency received comments from Gitxsan Wilp Nii Kyap on a number of issues, which were incorporated into the Agency's analysis of the proposed Project changes and summarized in the preceding sections of this Report.
 The Agency received responses from Kwadacha Nation and Tsay Keh Dene Nation indicating that they had no comments on the proponent's submission, respectively.
-Both groups provided approval for the Agency to move forward with the project amendment process.
-The Agency followed up with Takla Nation for comment on April 30, 2020.
-Takla Nation indicated that they would provide a response, which the Agency is awaiting.
+Takla Nation did not provide any comments.

-The draft Analysis Report will be provided to Indigenous groups for further comment.
-Comments will be considered in the formation of the recommendation made to the Minister.
+The draft Analysis Report was also provided to Indigenous groups for further comment.
+No comments in relation to the proposed changes to the Project were received.